KOTO INTERVIEW: Integrative Medicine Offer Relief to Healthcare System

 Beaver says, “homeopathy is a medical system based on the idea that the body is its own natural pharmacy.
 We look at the individual in its totality.
 We don’t just look at one single symptom, but we look at the person as a whole.”

-Geetter and Beaver have been practicing in San Miguel County for years, but in the time of COVID, they both see the work as a way to support a strained healthcare system.
+Geetter and Beaver have been practicing in San Miguel County for years, but in the time of CV, they both see the work as a way to support a strained healthcare system.

 Beaver says, “These other methods have a great moment to help and to shine, to help alleviate some of the stress and pressure that our medical center - which is doing everything it possibly can, and more, and working tirelessly.
 I think complementary medicine modalities can actually be very beneficial in a moment like this.”